CombineRecordTeam/CombineRecordProject/README.md

 # UnitedRecordProject
 Ultimate Aim: UnitedRecordProject is going to do the way that record data from each single person to a continuous output which can be seen and learned.

+Now we need more people to join us, you will do part of the develop job and get a piece of share.

 Features:There is really a lot of features that we want to achieved.
 So let me just be simple and figure some of the major features:

   (1) LOG IN FEATURE.
 This feature is going to let users come in. combine with wechat/qq/facebook/google and so on.